 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Cyberbullying is another hazard now appearing on social networking sites.
 Kids no longer need muscles to bully and torment their peers.
-Some young people use Web sites, cell phones, instant messaging, chat rooms, blogs and other cyberspace options to harass, threaten and ridicule.
+An overwhelming majority of harassment incidents were occur on social networking sites.
 What may start as a joke, once launched into cyberspace, can be very serious.
 The impact on the victim can be devastating and even tragic.

 Cyberbullying is highly varied and hard to define.
 Parents can no longer count on seeing the tell-tale physical signs of bullying - a black eye, bloody lip or torn clothes.
 But the damage done by cyber bullies is no less real, and can be infinitely more painful.

 At its core, it is sending or posting derogatory or hateful material on the Internet with the intent to harm another.
 Cyberbullying can be defamatory to a group, a team, a race or target a single victim.
 Bullies employ any or all cyber communications, including posts to social networking sites, texting, chat rooms, email, instant messaging and blogs, to harass, threaten, spread lies or distribute embarrassing pictures.
 The Internet gives bullies a worldwide audience for taunting their victims while maintaining some anonymity.

 Cyberbullying Tips for Parents (Cyberbullying Research Center, 2014):